evkx/evkx.github.io/content/models/bmw/ix/iX_xDrive50/_index.md

 The BMW iX xDrive50 has a **lane-keeping** assistant as a standard system.
 This system helps to prevent the car from getting out of its lane.
 In addition, the system warns the driver if the vehicle leaves the driving lane.
+### Driving Automation

+The BMW iX xDrive50 offers driving automation on level 1 or 2, depending on the equipment level.

+With the Driving Assistant  level 1 system, you get the following driving automation features.
+- Cruise control.
+- Automatic parallel parking. (optional)

+With the Driving Assistant Professional  level 2 system, you get additional driving automation features to the ones listed above.
+- Adaptive Cruise control.
+- Autosteer: keeps the car in your lane and slows down if needed in traffic.
+The system limits how long you can drive without touching the steering wheel.

 ## Transportation capabilities